THINGS TO DO & SEE

 One of only two covered bridges in Ontario.
 This bridge spand Beaver Creek on Ball’s Drive in Bracebridge.

-With 22 waterfalls, Bracebridge is Canada’s waterfall capital.
+Bracebridge is renowned for its spectacular waterfalls.
 Some of the waterfalls are accessible, but not all.
 The cascades can easily be found along the roads and trails of this vibrant town. www.tourismbracebridge.com

 Muskoka Heritage Place-Museum, Village, Train